NoroffFEU/development-platforms/svelte-case-study.md

 ## Weaknesses

 Svelte's weaknesses mainly stem from it being a relatively new framework compared to its largest competitors.
 It has a smaller community of developers and a more limited number of available resources.
 It is also not as widely used as other popular JavaScript frameworks, meaning that it may be more difficult to find experienced developers, tools, and resources to work with compared to competing frameworks.
-It also does not have an abundance of available packages, plugins and tools, which may prevent you from performing specific tasks or adding specific functionality to your apps.
+It also does not have an abundance of available packages, plugins and tools, which may prevent you from performing specific tasks or adding specific functionalities to your apps.

 As mentioned previously, Svelte uses a relatively simple syntax.
 It does, however, also have a very different approach to building web applications compared to other popular frameworks, mainly by not utilizing a virtual DOM.
 This can result in a steep learning curve, especially for experienced developers who are used to the virtual DOM approach.